 1 Since, then, you have been raised with Christ, set your hearts on things above, where Christ is seated at the right hand of God.
 2 Set your minds on things above, not on earthly things.
 3 For you died, and your life is now hidden with Christ in God.
 4 When Christ, who is your life, appears, then you also will appear with him in glory.

-In our union with Jesus, we are given entrance to his being and doing.
+In our union with Jesus, we are given entrance, by the Spirit, into his being and doing.
 Paul begins with our sharing in Jesus’ being, which has to do with our position in Christ.
 Note the key elements of that position:

 a.
 We died with Christ (v.
 3a)

 Christ not only died for us as our substitute, but because he is our Creator and Sustainer (in whom we live and move and have our being), when he died, we died with him (2Cor 5:15-16).
 Because of the Incarnation, all humanity is “in Christ”—and what happens to Christ, happens to us all.
 This is our position—our true identity.
 We are dead in and with Christ.
 And that means that we are dead to sin through being included in Jesus’ sacrifice for all sin.
 So we are dead in Christ, yet we are resurrected to new life…

 b.
 We live in Christ (v.
 4a)

 In union with Jesus we are now alive—included in his eternal life (his communion with the Father and Spirit).
 This life is not something Jesus “faxes in” to us from a distance.
 No, eternal life is Jesus himself: “He who has the Son has life; he who does not have the Son of God does not have life”(1 John 5:12).
 “For to me, to live is Christ…” (Phil.
 1:21).
 How did we get this life?